 Today's schedule

 8:15 a.m.
 Registration

 8:40 a.m.
-The Role of Prosecutors and Police

-Witnesses in DWI Trials
+The Role of Prosecutors and Police Witnesses in DWI Trials

+9:40 a.m.
+Break

 9:50 a.m.
-Trial preparation & Presenting Cases
+Trial Preparation & Presenting Cases to Prosecutors

-to Prosecutors
+10:50 a.m.
+Break

 11:00 a.m.
 Effective Report Writing

-Noon Lunch (if provided)
+Noon Lunch

 1:15 p.m.
 10 Simple Rules of Direct Examination

+2:05 p.m.
+Break

 2:15 p.m.
 10 Simple Rules of Cross-Examination

+3:15 p.m.
+Break

 3:25 p.m.
-Beating the Defense: Direct Examinations

-that Minimize Cross
+Beating the Defense: Direct Examinations that Minimize Cross

 4:15 p.m.
 Adjourn

 In addition to this excellent free training, every attendee will receive two TDCAA publications: DWI Investigation & Prosecution and Traffic Stops.
 These books give attendees resources in many areas not covered by this seminar.

-Please be sure you've signed in and double-checked your Bar number or TCOLE number.
-The TCOLE Course number is 2057, and the CLE Course number is 174074120.
+Please be sure you've signed in and double-checked your Bar number or TCOLE number; the TCOLE Course number is 2057.
 If lunch is not provided, all afternoon times are delayed by 15 minutes.